RayhanM17/design-portfolio/README.md

 ## About

-This repository highlights my work as a designer, featuring a variety of projects from full-stack website designs to client-specific websites.
+This repository highlights my work as a website designer and developer, featuring a variety of projects from full-stack website designs to client-specific websites.
 My design approach combines creativity with functionality, and I’m excited to share these projects with you.

 ## Project List